Connect with others who understand.

 Written by Amy Isler, RN and Kelly Crumrin

-Treatment for multiple sclerosis has improved over the past decade, and there are now multiple medications approved by the U.S. Food and Drug Administration (FDA) to slow disease progression, reduce the rate of exacerbations (relapses), and prevent new lesions.
+Treatment for MS has improved over the past decade, and there are now several medications approved by the U.S. Food and Drug Administration (FDA) to slow disease progression, reduce the rate of exacerbations (relapses), and prevent new lesions.
 Depending on the MS medication prescribed, you may be taking them orally, as injections under the skin, or intravenously as infusions.

 1. Infusion Treatments Can Manage MS Long Term

-MS infusion treatments are considered long-term DMTs and are used to manage relapsing forms of MS, including relapsing-remitting multiple sclerosis (RRMS), clinically isolated syndrome (CIS), and active secondary-progressive multiple sclerosis (SPMS).
+MS infusion treatments are considered long-term DMTs and are used to manage relapsing forms of MS, including relapsing-remitting MS (RRMS), clinically isolated syndrome, and active secondary-progressive MS (SPMS).
 In some cases, they’re used for treating primary progressive MS (PPMS).

 Researchers have found that early treatment of MS can help slow and stabilize disease progression and reduce relapses.